carpentries-incubator/workflows-nextflow/_episodes/08-nfcore.md

 *  `nextflow run nf-core/rnaseq --email "my@email.com"`

-### Profiles
+### Config Profiles

-To make it easy to apply a group of options on the command line, Nextflow uses the concept of `config profiles`.
+To make it easy to apply a group of options on the command line, Nextflow uses the concept of `config profiles` which are like aliases for configs.

 Configuration files can contain the definition of one or more profiles.
 A profile is a set of configuration attributes that can be activated/chosen when launching a pipeline execution by using the `-profile` command line option.
 Common profiles are conda, singularity and docker that specify which software manager to use.

-Below is an example portion of the `~/.nextflow/assets/nf-core/rnaseq/nextflow.config` showing some profiles.
+Below is an example portion of the `$HOME/.nextflow/assets/nf-core/rnaseq/nextflow.config` showing some profiles.

 ~~~
 profiles {